Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 - Final Thoughts

 Are Cheap Espresso Machines Worth It?

 An espresso is a concentrated form of coffee that is “espressed” through finely ground coffee beans using high pressure and hot water.
-You generally need a machine to do that.
+You generally need espresso machines to do that.
 The result is a rich creamy espresso that is a bit more caffeinated than a regular cup of coffee.

-We think it is possible to get a good shot of espresso even with a budget machine.
-Keep in mind that these machines come built with high quality steel, milk frothers, milk steamers, coffee grinders, automatic brew and cleaning, and other functionalities that can basically jack up the price.
+We think it is possible to pull good quality espresso shots even with a budget machine.
+Keep in mind that often times these espresso makers come built with high quality steel, milk frothers, milk steamers, coffee grinders, automatic brew and cleaning, and other functionalities that can basically jack up the price.

-So if you’re ok with a basic machine that gets the job done of creating a delicious espresso without all the fancy bells and whistles, a budget espresso machine may be right for you.
+So if you’re ok with basic espresso makers that get the job done of creating a delicious espresso without all the fancy bells and whistles, a budget espresso machine may be right for you.
 But what features should you think about before you make the big decision?